PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

     ![provisioning](../img/provisioning.gif "Provisioning")

 1. Unplug your device from the power supply.
-1. Put back the jumper shunt back in J26.
+1. Put back the jumper shunt in J26.
-1. Plug in power.
+1. Plug-in power.

     **Note:** You don't need the keys and other files that are created in this flow in the future.
 At this point, you can delete these files.